OfficeChromatography/OC-Manager3/README.md

 # OC-Manager 3.0
 ## Install
 The installation process is really simple.

-You just need to follow the next steps.
+OC-Manager 3.0 works fine on a 'Raspberry Pi 4' with 4Gb ram memory and Ubuntu 20.04 installed on it.

 ### 0. Install git
 Before we begin with the installation, we need to install git.